 Why choose Newnham for Natural Sciences?

-At Newnham, the Natural Scientists form a strong academic community, as undergraduates, graduates and Senior Members.
+At Newnham, the Natural Scientists form a strong academic community, as undergraduates, post-graduates and Senior Members.
 We actively encourage interactions between students in different year groups, and with Senior Members, with research and careers talks, and social events.

 Senior Members and former students are especially helpful in organising work experience with companies or academic research departments in the UK or further afield during the summer vacation.
 Many of these can lead to and influence future career decisions.